The name Shaddai in the Bible

 Hence the name Shaddai also contains the meaning of Self-Sufficient.
 This is particularly interesting in light of Psalm 8:5.

 שדי may even have to do with the verb שדה, meaning to moisten.
-God is after all the great Rain-maker (Genesis 2:6, Genesis 7:12).
+God is after all the great Rain-maker (Genesis 2:6, Genesis 7:12, also see our article on the name Torah).
 It may even have to do with the derived noun שד, breast, bosom, used both in erotic scenes and the practical usage of feeding babies.
 A relation with the name Shaddai is not unthinkable, as this is the name by which God initiates the covenant of which Jesus is the final fulfillment.
 The apostle Paul compares introduction to the basics of the gospel with feeding milk to infants (1 Corinthians 3:1-2).

-The name Shaddai may have originated in Akkadian, meaning Mountain, but to a Hebrew audience that hears God introduces Himself as El Shaddai, it must have meant My Destroyer, Self-Sufficient One, the Rain-Maker and Source Of Food For Babies, all at once.
+The name Shaddai may have originated in Akkadian, meaning Mountain, but to a Hebrew audience that hears God introduces Himself as El Shaddai, it must have meant My Destroyer, [Our] House Spirit, Self-Sufficient One, the Rain-Maker and Source Of Food For Babies, all at once.